Durham Trusts Lawyers

 Irrevocable Trusts:

-- Once established, it cannot be modified or terminated without the consent of the beneficiaries.
+- Once established, they cannot be modified or terminated without the consent of the beneficiaries.

 - Commonly used for tax-saving strategies or to protect assets from creditors.

-- Offers potential protection against lawsuits and creditors' claims.
+- Offer potential protection against lawsuits and creditors' claims.

 Testamentary Trusts: